erondpowell/MERN-app/README.md

 # A basic CRUD app built on the MERN stack.
-# Purpose: to let logged in users save their locations ona map and add notes about them.
+# Purpose: to let logged in users save their locations on a map and add notes about them.

 ## dependencies:
 ### node_modules   --->   npm install